 On March 8, 2021, we announced a new \$7,500,000 share repurchase program, which expired on March 4, 2022.
-For additional information regarding this share repurchase program, see Note 12.
+For additional information regarding this share repurchase program, see Note 13 of our Consolidated Financial Statements.
+There has not been an announcement for a new repurchase program since the expiration of the prior program in March 2022.